DACA Renewal: Everything You Need to Know

 If you haven’t received a written notification, phone call, or visit from USCIS, then you will not be required to return it.
 Only those three-year Employment Authorization Documents that were issued after February 16, 2015 need to be returned.

 If you need help filing a DACA renewal, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.